Scholarly peer review

 Scholarly peer review or academic peer review (also known as refereeing) is the process of having a draft version of a researcher's methods and findings reviewed (usually anonymously) by experts (or "peers") in the same field.
 Peer review is widely used for helping the academic publisher (that is, the editor-in-chief, the editorial board or the program committee) decide whether the work should be accepted, considered acceptable with revisions, or rejected for official publication in an academic journal, a monograph or in the proceedings of an academic conference.
 If the identities of authors are not revealed to each other, the procedure is called dual-anonymous peer review.

 Academic peer review requires a community of experts in a given (and often narrowly defined) academic field, who are qualified and able to perform reasonably impartial review.
 Impartial review, especially of work in less narrowly defined or inter-disciplinary fields, may be difficult to accomplish, and the significance (good or bad) of an idea may never be widely appreciated among its contemporaries.
 Peer review is generally considered necessary to academic quality and is used in most major scholarly journals.
 However, peer review does not prevent publication of invalid research, and as experimentally controlled studies of this process are difficult to arrange, direct evidence that peer review improves the quality of published papers is scarce.

-Scholarly peer review has been subject to several criticisms, and various proposals for reforming the system have been suggested over the years.
-Many studies have emphasized the problems inherent to the process of peer review. (see Squazzoni et al. 2017).
-Moreover, Ragone et al., (2013) have shown that there is a low correlation between peer review outcomes and the future impact measured by citations.
-Brezis and Birukou also show that the Peer Review process is not working properly.
-They underline that the ratings are not robust, e.g., changing reviewers can have a dramatic impact on the review results.
-Two main elements affect the bias in the peer process.
+One recent analysis of randomized controlled trial abstracts found that editorial and peer review processes led to substantive improvements between submission and publication.